dibyaranajnsahoo1/UNIBIT-assignment-round/README.md

 ## Code Explanation ##

-The unibit class contains several methods to perform operations on arrays and find combination pairs based on the target value.

-<h3>firstCombinationPairs(int[] arr, int target)</h3>
+The provided code performs the following operations:

-This method finds all pairs in the given array arr whose sum or difference is equal to the target value.
-It returns a 2D array of pairs.
+1.`firstCombinationPairs`: This method finds all pairs in the given array arr whose sum or difference is equal to the target value.
+It utilizes nested loops to check all possible combinations of pairs.
+If a pair with the desired sum or difference is found, it is added to a list (pa) and a set (paSet) to avoid duplicates.
+The pairs are then converted into a 2D array and returned.

-<h3>mergeSortedArray(int[][] arr)</h3>

-This method merges all the subarrays from the input 2D array arr into a single sorted array.
-It returns a 1D array.

-<h3>seComPair(int[] nums, int target)<h3>
+2. `mergeSortedArray`: This method takes a 2D array as input and merges all subarrays into a single sorted array.
+It utilizes nested loops to iterate over each element in the subarrays and adds them to a list (mergedList).
+The elements in mergedList are then copied into a new integer array (mergedArray), which is sorted using the Arrays.sort() method.
+Finally, the sorted array is returned.

-This method finds all combinations of numbers from the sorted array nums that sum up to the target value.
-It uses a recursive backtracking approach and returns a 2D array of combinations.
+3. `seComPair`: This method finds all combinations of numbers from a sorted array (nums) that sum up to the target value.
+It first sorts the array using Arrays.sort().
+Then, it calls a recursive backtrack function to generate all valid combinations.
+The function keeps track of the current combination, and when the target value is reached, the combination is added to a list (combinations).
+The resulting combinations are converted into a 2D array and returned.

-<h3?>doubleTargetValue(int target)</h3>
-This method doubles the target value and returns the result.
+4. `doubleTargetValue`: This method doubles the input target value and returns the result.

-<h3>main(String[] args)<h3>
+5. `backtrack`: This is a recursive backtracking function used by the seComPair method to find combinations.
+It iterates over the sorted array (nums) and checks for valid combinations by comparing the current element with the target value.
+It avoids duplicates by skipping duplicate elements.
+When a valid combination is found, it is added to the list of combinations (combinations).
+The function backtracks by removing the last added element from the current combination and continues the process until all combinations are found.
-The main method is the entry point of the program.
-It demonstrates the usage of the above methods by performing the following steps:

-Define an input array nums and a target value.
+6. `main`: This is the entry point of the program.
+It initializes an array (nums) and a target value.
+It then performs the following steps:

-Find the first combination pairs using firstCombinationPairs method and print the result.
+- Finds the first combination pairs using the firstCombinationPairs method and prints the result.
-Merge the pairs into a single array using mergeSortedArray method and print the result.
+- Merges the pairs into a single array and sorts it using the mergeSortedArray method, then prints the result.
-Double the target value using doubleTargetValue method and print the result.
+- Doubles the target value using the doubleTargetValue method and prints the result.
-Find the second combination pairs using seComPair method with the doubled target value and print the result.
+- Finds the second combination pairs using the doubled target value and the seComPair method, then prints the result.
-This code provides functionality to find combination pairs and perform operations on arrays.
-It can be used as a starting point for further development or as a reference for understanding the concepts and techniques used in the code.